Realizing microrheological response of configurable viscoelastic media with a dynamic optical trap: Introduction

 Knowledge of the local microrheological response of the medium is crucial for comprehending complex transport phenomena across mesoscopic length scales, ranging from intracellular transport to microorganism motility in the mucus~\cite{lauMicrorheologyStressFluctuations2003, celliHelicobacterPyloriMoves2009, pattesonRunningTumblingColi2015, gomez-solanoDynamicsSelfPropelledJanus2016}.
 However, studying probe dynamics in real complex fluids in the desired VE regimes or in specific settings presents significant experimental challenges.
 The VE properties of these systems depend sensitively on temperature, concentration, and sample age~\cite{ferryViscoelasticPropertiesPolymers1980, doiTheoryPolymerDynamics2013, catesStaticsDynamicsWormlike1990}, whereas the microrheological response varies with active forcing~\cite{squiresNonlinearMicrorheologyBulk2008}, particle size~\cite{luProbeSizeEffects2002, vanzantenBrownianMotionColloidal2004}, and surface chemistry~\cite{mcgrathMechanicsFActinMicroenvironments2000}.
 Moreover, material parameters such as relaxation time, viscosity, and elastic modulus are inherently coupled, making it impossible to vary a single parameter independently for systematic studies.
 These limitations underscore the necessity of developing experimental approaches in which the VE environment can be precisely configured and systematically tuned.

 Here, we demonstrate an experimental scheme using a dynamic optical trap to obtain the linear microrheological response of a configurable VE medium.
-Drawing motivation from the harmonically bound Brownian particle (HBBP) with long-time diffusion model~\cite{khanRandomWalksColloidal2014}, we steer an optical trap, which harmonically confines a Brownian probe particle, along an appropriate trajectory to realize the desired relaxation behavior of the emergent VE environment.
+Drawing motivation from the harmonically bound Brownian particle (HBBP) with long-time diffusion model~\cite{khanRandomWalksColloidal2014}, we steer an optical trap, which harmonically confines a Brownian probe particle, along an appropriate trajectory in a Newtonian fluid, constructing an emergent VE environment with a desired microrheological response.
+Notably, the VE response is solely realized by the dynamic optical trap without the presence of any real elastic network.
 This approach enables us to fully configure the relaxation dynamics of the medium, manifesting single-relaxation, double-relaxation, or even active relaxation, which is observed in far-from-equilibrium entangled networks of active polymers.
 While moving the optical trap along a free diffusive trajectory generates a single relaxation, as observed in the MV or Jeffrey fluid, trap trajectories with correlated translational noise give rise to another elastic confinement regime at a longer time, manifested as a second plateau, with an eventual second relaxation.
 Active relaxation is observed when the trap is moved following the trajectory of an active Brownian particle.
 Furthermore, this scheme provides independent tunability of various VE parameters, such as the high-frequency viscosity ($\eta_{\mathrm{s}}$), plateau modulus ($G_{\mathrm{p}}$), and relaxation time ($\lambda$), using an appropriate solvent with viscosity $\eta_{\mathrm{s}}$, setting optical trap stiffness $k = 6\pi a G_{\mathrm{p}}$, and regulating the diffusion profile of the optical trap, respectively, where $a$ is the Stokes radius of the probe sphere.
 We validate our scheme by comparing the microrheological response obtained from the probe dynamics in the diffusing optical trap with that of real single-relaxation VE fluids and the theoretical predictions of the HBBP with long-time diffusion model.